ixiaopan/blog/content/post/descriptive-statistics.md

 $$

 IQR can be used to detect outliers.
-Data that is greater than **upper boundary** or less than **lower boundary** is considered as an outlier.
+Data that is greater than **upper boundary** or less than **lower boundary** can be considered as an outlier.

 $$